monome/docs/grid/studies/sc/index.md

 - we search through the `step` array at the current play position, showing a bright indicator for each on state
 - this displays a sort of horizontal correlation of rows (or "channels"), with the topmost at far left

-If the channel is toggled on, we then trigger the Synth (which we defined at the start of our file), inside `t`:
+If the channel is toggled on, we then trigger the Synth (which we defined at the start of our file), inside of `timer`:

 ```js
 // TRIGGER SOMETHING